 Frequently doctors will prescribe patching, where a patch is worn to occlude the stronger eye.
 A patch forces the patient to use the weaker eye, which promotes vision in the weaker eye and assists the visual processing system to develop properly.
 Nevertheless success with patching largely depends on cooperation of the patient to wear the patch, which can be difficult particularly in the case of children.

-Some eye care professionals choose to use atropine.
-When placed in the stronger eye, atropine drops temporarily impair the vision and therefore force the use of the other eye.
+Some eye care professionals choose to use prescription eye drops.
+When placed in the stronger eye, prescription drops temporarily impair the vision and therefore force the use of the other eye.

 Occasionally vision can be improved by vision devices alone, such as prescription eyeglasses or contact lenses that restore vision to each eye, however this is not usually the case.
 Further, vision therapy to teach the eyes to function as a team or in some cases a surgical procedure might also be suggested.

 Because amblyopia is the result of a disruption in the proper development of the visual system, the younger the age of treatment, the higher the chance of success.
 Nevertheless, there have been many cases in which teenage patients were successfully treated and therefore anyone who thinks they or their child has amblyopia should schedule an appointment as soon as possible with their eye doctor.
 If you are looking for amblyopia management in San Diego, CA, contact us to book an appointment.
 Lazy eye won’t heal itself so don’t wait to start treatment to restore your sight!